amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 # }
 ```

-We're adding a `RenderUi` to our `RenderBundle`, and we're also adding the
+We're adding a `RenderUi` to our `RenderingBundle`, and we're also adding the
 `UiBundle` to our game data.
 This allows us to start
 rendering UI visuals to our game in addition to the existing background and
 sprites.